Mortgages are essential for two reasons.

 - Simplified Applications and Good Customer Service: Tangerine’s mortgage application is 100% digital which means you can apply from the comfort of your home.
 You also get a dedicated account manager who can answer any queries you have.

 - Portability: Tangerine offers portable mortgage products that can be transferred to any home without penalty should you move.

 - Flexible Prepayments: If you want to pay off your mortgage fast, Tangerine also lets you make up to 25% lump-sum prepayments on your mortgage, in addition to increasing regular payments by the same amount.

 - Mortgage Calculators: Tangerine’s mortgage calculator can be used to help you estimate your monthly payments based on different interest rates and terms.
 It also has a loan affordability calculator.

-- Tangerine offers only one variable rate mortgage.
+- Tangerine offers only one variable rate mortgage (5-year term).
 If you are looking for a 1, 2, or 3-year variable mortgage, you need to look elsewhere.

 - You cannot apply for a mortgage loan if you have prior bankruptcies.

 TD Canada Trust is the commercial banking arm of the Toronto Dominion Bank, one of Canada’s big 5 banks.
 TD mortgages give you a variety of options to make your payments.
 You can choose from weekly, bi-weekly, rapid bi-weekly, semi-monthly, rapid semi-monthly, and monthly payments.

 TD Canada Trust Mortgage Programs are discussed below: